-Like all of the KJVO arguments this one seems like it could almost have some legitimacy about it.
-But just a quick look under the hood tells a much clearer story.
+Like all of the KJVO arguments, this one seems like it could almost have some legitimacy about it.
+But just a quick look under the hood tells a different story.

 This is why this system has absolutely nothing to do with the readability of the KJV; no one cares how many syllables are in a word or how many words are in a sentence.
 We want the Bible to use the correct lingo.
 That is all.
 Nothing less and nothing more.
 In fact, most people would love to read a King James Bible…..but they can’t.
 Because the words are no longer understandable by modern English readers.
 Many modern readers do not know how to interpret 400 year old English.
 This is why our English translations must be kept up-to-date.

 The preface to the 1611 KJV even states…

 But how shall men meditate in that, which they cannot understand?
 How shall they understand that which is kept close in an unknown tongue?

 2. Modern Bible translations remove the name of Jesus, among other evils

 The first time I read about this issue I was legitimately concerned.
 I thought to myself that if this information is true then the modern translators have some real explaining to do .
 I did some research and found a table outlining the issue…